 I WANT TO TAKE A CLEP EXAM-WHAT DO I DO NOW?

-The College Board cost per exam is $80 per test and must be paid through the College Board website.
+The College Board cost per exam is $89 per test and must be paid through the College Board website.
 There is an additional $15 administration fee that is paid to OCCC.
-The $15 adminitration fee can be paid online through CASHNET

 Students taking CLEP Tests should register with College Board for a specific test BEFORE paying the $15 administration fee or contacting OCCC Testing and Assessment to make as appointment to take the test.